snakewizardd/tech-miami/docs/about.md

 - **To Share Knowledge**
   From cutting-edge tech trends to foundational coding principles, we strive to make technology approachable for everyone.

-- **To Teach and Empower**
-  Through personalized 1:1 learning sessions, we offer tailored guidance to help you achieve your goals, whether you're just starting or looking to advance your skills.

 - **To Grow Together**
   We believe that teaching is a two-way street.
 Every interaction is an opportunity to learn, evolve, and push the boundaries of what's possible.